amirothman/genre-erkennung-pipeline/Tutorial.md

 ```

-I've written a bash script `sample_song.sh` to split the dataset into test set and training set.
-If you are a shell ninja, you can edit the script split the dataset.
+I've written a bash script `sample_song.sh` to automaticcaly split a dataset into test set and training set.
+If you are a shell ninja, you can edit the script to split the dataset.

-By the way, you can have as many genres as you want.
+You can have as many genres as you want.
 Just make sure:

-  * Both training set and testing have the same genres
+  * Both training and testing sets include the same genres
   * The split between test set and training set is sensible

 The format of the audio can be any audio format that is supported by sonic-annotator and ffmpeg.
 One preprocessing step before we continue to feature extraction:

   * is splitting the audio files into 30 second chunks - to make it more manageable
-  * merge stereo to mono - because we theorized that the genre of a song is independent from this property

 To do this, we can use the ``split_30_seconds_mono.py`` script.
-The method to be used here is ``batch_thirty_seconds(folder_path,file_format)``.
-In our case, folder_path would be ``my_data_set`` and file_format would be ``mp3``.
+The method used here is ``batch_thirty_seconds(folder_path,file_format)``.
+In our case, `folder_path` would be ``my_data_set`` and `file_format` would be ``mp3``.
 You should edit this in the main part of the code.

     batch_thirty_seconds(folder_path,file_format)
       folder_path: string of directory path (where the folder train and test is)
       file_format: string of audio format (e.g. 'mp3', 'au', etc.)

-Run this script:
+Run `split_30_seconds.py` with:

-    python split_30_seconds_mono.py
+    python split_30_seconds_mono.py <path to dataset> <file fomat>

 If your audio files contain spaces or some other weird characters, this script will throw an error.
 You can use the script space_to_underscore.sh to rename them.

 # Feature Extraction

 Congratulations that you got this far.
-Now we will do feature extraction.
-What we will do is first convert the audio files into CSV files with feature, then convert the CSV files into Numpy arrays and serialize them with pickle.
+Now we will do feature extraction with `sonic-annotator`.
+What we will do is to first convert the audio files into CSV files with features, then convert the CSV files into Numpy arrays and serialize them with pickle.
 We can actually create the numpy arrays directly, skipping the csv files but:

   * I was not aware of it during that time (Haha)
   * It's actually much slower.
 Probably because the vamp host is a python implementation.
+audio file > csv > numpy > pickle

 The python script ``extract_features.py`` will be used here.
 The method is extract_features;